-Push lever forwards.
-The rear window wiper wipes in interval mode.
-Switch off by pushing lever forwards again.
+Switch off in car washes.

 If the lever is held forwards, washer fluid is sprayed onto the rear window.

 The rear windscreen wiper comes on automatically when the windscreen wiper is switched on and reverse gear is engaged.
 Activation or deactivation of this function can be changed.
 Vehicle personalisation ♀ 92.